-Upon completion and notification from USAC of the successful approval of the applicant’s form 486, OneNet provides discounted invoices to the customer.
+Upon completion and notification from USAC of the successful approval of the applicant’s form 486, OneNet provides discounted invoices to the subscriber.
 Our database was designed to accommodate E-Rate discounts.
-OneNet receives paper and electronic versions of all service provider letters from USAC.
-OneNet successfully processes on average of 645 line items per month through clectronic invoicing USAC with service provider invoices (SPI).
+OneNet receives electronic versions of all service provider letters from USAC.
+OneNet successfully processes an average of 645 line items per month through electronically invoicing USAC with service provider invoices (SPI).

 Our preferred invoicing mode is SPI.
-OneNet will work with the customer for the best mode of E-Rate discounts.
+OneNet will work with the subscriber for the best mode of E-Rate discounts.